 Radical prostatectomy, retropubic or suprapubic approach

-- You'll lie on your back on the operating table.
+- You will lie on your back on the operating table.

-- An incision will be made from below your belly button to the pubic region.
+- An incision (cut) will be made from below your belly button to the pubic region.

 - The doctor will usually remove and check lymph nodes first.
 If the lymph nodes do not have cancer cells in them, the nerve bundles will carefully be separated from the prostate gland.